Alibaba's Game-Changing Role In China's Digital Currency

 The national digital currency which is officially coined DC/EP (which stands for Digital Currency/Electronic Payment) includes features like traceability, encryption, and 'intrusive supervision'.
 The digital currency wallet has its own security elements such as a different distinctive digital marking for each category of usage.

 Taken together, the features for the combined currency-wallet pair would greatly enhance the efficiency of financial risk regulation to facilitate an end to financial fraud.
-A side but nonetheless important benefit of digital currency is the avoidance of physical cash which means the elimination of a major source of germs transmission.
+A side but nonetheless important benefit of digital currency is the avoidance of physical cash, which means the elimination of a major source of germs transmission.

 For those still skeptical as to why Alibaba is roped in instead of the government creating the digital currency by itself, the book Alibaba: The House That Jack Ma Built written by Duncan Clark would be a good read.
 The author chronicled the mindset of civil servants and government officials whereby they are not suited for the innovation and speed required in the development of technological products like the digital currency.